BrentBaccala/collaborate/README.md

    Also note that we're using a special websockify built-in to the `vnc_collaborate` module.
    This custom websockify will relay VNC connections to different VNC servers based on a UNIX user name that can be (optionally) provided in the URL (see below).

-   The postgres parameter is necessary to specify a Postgres database whose `VNCusers` table will be used to map from Big Blue Button full names to UNIX usernames.
-I'm using the greenlight database because it's convenient.
-The greenlight database is set for "trust" authentication, so no password is needed when connecting from `localhost`.
-   You can use whatever Postgres database you'd like; create the table (or view) using the following SQL command:

-   `CREATE TABLE VNCusers(VNCuser text, UNIXuser text, PRIMARY KEY (VNCuser))`

 1. At this point, the teacher desktop should be working.
 You don't need to do anything in SQL yet, since without the SQL table all connections will fall through to the default host and port (`localhost:5901` in